-I have lived in Southern Nevada for over a decade, my wife Megan and her family have been here for over a half of a century.
+I have lived in the Southwest valley for over a decade, and my wife Megan and her family have been here for over a half of a century.
 We are raising two beautiful children who we hope will call Nevada home for generations to come.

 Like you, I want our home to be a place that reflects who we are, a place that we are proud of.
-When I spoke to voters on the campaign trail in 2012, they provided me with invaluable feedback on how to improve our State.
-I took their concerns with me to Carson City and fought tirelessly to protect our neighbors and families.
+I have had the chance to speak to many of my constituents and neighbors over the last couple of years and you have provided me with invaluable feedback on how to improve our State.
+I took your concerns with me to Carson City in 2013 and came back with some wins, from increased funding for education to protecting homeowners facing foreclosure.
+Since returning home from the Legislative session, I have worked to be your voice in the Southwest valley by partnering with local law enforcement and state and local leaders, fighting tirelessly to protect our neighbors and families.

-My brother-in-law Bryce opened a restaurant in Senate District 9 during the worst part of the recession in Las Vegas and thanks, in part, to the HIRE Act, and other government incentives for small businesses, it is now thriving.
+My brother-in-law Bryce opened a restaurant in Senate District 9 during the worst part of the recession in Las Vegas and, thanks in part to hiring incentives for small businesses, it is now thriving.
 I believe we have the people to get our economic engine moving again, but we need to foster that growth with continued incentives and innovative solutions.
-We also need to ensure our workforce is educated in the new high tech, bio tech and engineering jobs of the future.
+We also need to ensure our workforce is educated in the high tech, bio tech and engineering jobs of the future.
 We will only attract and keep businesses in Nevada if we invest in improved K-12 and higher education.

-I ask for your vote for Nevada State Senator District 9 come November so that, together, we can build a better future for Nevada.
+I ask for your vote for re-election to the State Senate for District 9 on November 4th, so that, together, we can build a better future for Nevada.

 My Twitter Feed

 - RT @whofilets: I walked up like "wow the campaign volunteers even look like Justin Jones @Jones4Nevada OH WAIT IT'S HIM" :D http://t.co/MMI…